-Satoshi Fujiwara is a Kobe-born, Berlin-based artist and photographer.
+Satoshi Fujiwara is a Berlin-based artist and photographer.
 He initiates a pressing and critical action on the gazer, through the focal length set from portrayed subjects and the heterogeneous definition of his photographs, diverting from the standards of photo-journalism and an exclusively documentary dimension, thus producing a new emerging lexicon.

 He has been exhibiting internationally at key institutions includes Jameel Arts Centre Dubai, UAE, 2021; Museum of Contemporary Art Toronto, Canada, 2019-2020; Fondazione Prada, Italy, 2017/2020; La Boverie (former Palais des beaux-arts de Liège), Belgium, 2018; 21_21 Design Sight, Japan, 2018; Deutsche Oper Berlin, Germany, 2016, among others.
 He has participated in several art and photography fairs, art festivals, and biennials such as Biennale de l’Image Possible, La Boverie, Belgium, 2018; Photo London, Somerset House, UK, 2016; Paris Photo, Grand Palais, France, 2015; Art Souterrain, Palais des congrès de Montréal, Canada, 2018; Unseen Photo Fair Amsterdam, Westergas, Netherland, 2015, among others.